konflux-ci/architecture/ADR/0033-product-version-controller.md

   across multiple services and may introduce operational risks.
 * There are proposals being discussed for decoupling the various Konflux services and possibly deprecating the Component and Application objects.
-  Having a separate hight-level layer would allow for adjusting it for using different underlying objects while continued emphasis on using Application and Component object would necessitate continued maintenance of them.
+  Having a separate high-level layer would allow for adjusting it for using different underlying objects while continued emphasis on using Application and Component object would necessitate continued maintenance of them.